The Big Easy (film): Production

-Filming took 50 days and the lead actors rehearsed three weeks before the start of principal photography.

 The original title of the script was "Windy City", and was set in Chicago.
 The title was briefly changed to "Nothing But The Truth".

-Well-known New Orleans district attorney Jim Garrison makes a cameo appearance as a judge.
-Garrison became known for his Kennedy assassination conspiracy theories and his own investigation into JFK's murder from New Orleans in the 1960s.

-City of New Orleans
+Filming took 50 days and the lead actors rehearsed three weeks before the start of principal photography.

-The city of New Orleans and its atmospherics function as a protagonist in the film.
-This is evident from the beginning of the film: The opening is an aerial shot of the New Orleans bayou and the cajun band BeauSoleil plays "Zydeco Gris Gris" on the soundtrack (title sequence).

-The producers used well-known locations such as Tipitina's, Antoine's, Blaine Kern's warehouse full of Mardi Gras parade floats, and a French Quarter strip joint, to flesh out the mood of the film.
+The city of New Orleans and its atmosphere feature heavily in the film, which opens with an aerial shot of the New Orleans bayou while the cajun band BeauSoleil plays "Zydeco Gris Gris" during the title sequence.
+To flesh out the mood of the film, the producers used well-known locations such as Tipitina's, Antoine's, Blaine Kern's warehouse full of Mardi Gras parade floats, and a French Quarter strip joint, t.
+Well-known New Orleans district attorney Jim Garrison, known for his Kennedy assassination conspiracy theories and his own investigation into JFK's murder, makes a cameo appearance as a judge.